Financial Aid Satisfactory Academic Progress (SAP) Policy

 • English as a Second Language (ESL) courses are included in the calculation of both attempted and earned hours.

-• Transfer credits, including those received during consortium study, do not count in the calculation of the cumulative GPA, but are included in the calculation of completion rate and maximum timeframe to complete a degree (see item 3 below).
+• Transfer credits, including those received during consortium study, do not count in the calculation of the cumulative GPA, but are included in the calculation of completion rate and maximum time frame to complete a degree (see item 3 below).

 • Gateway to College and Dual Enrollment courses are included in the calculation of both attempted and earned hours.